 Gurnick Academy of Medical Arts is a private nursing school in California with around 400 employees and over 2,000 students.

-A few months ago the school faced a data loss disaster when an instructor inadvertently infected his classroom computer with ransomware that had been brought from home on a USB drive.
+A few months ago the school faced a data loss disaster caused by Ransomware when an instructor inadvertently infected his classroom computer with the virus that had been brought from home on a USB drive.
 When the instructor tried to access his lectures, he found that all the files had been encrypted.
-Instead he was faced with a ransomware note demanding 1 bitcoin ($740) to decrypt the files.
+Instead he was faced with a note from ransomware criminals demanding 1 bitcoin ($740) to decrypt the files.

-Luckily the IT department identified the issue at an early stage and was able to stop the malware spreading throughout the entire corporate network.
+Luckily the IT department identified the Ransomware attack at an early stage and was able to stop the malware spreading throughout the entire corporate network.
 Instead of paying the ransom, the instructor chose to re-create the encrypted files that had not yet been backed up.

 The Aftermath of Ransomware Attack